solankinupur/mood-logger-app/README.md

 # Mood Logger App
-- A Streamlit-based internal tool that logs support ticket mood data and visualizes trends using Google Sheets as a backend.
+- Internal tool that logs support tickets, description, mood and visualizes trends using Google Sheets as a backend
-- Designed for Ops and Support teams to track and visualize emotional trends
+- Designed for Ops and Support teams to track and visualize emotional trends of customers

 ## Features

 - **Log a New Mood**
-  - Users can enter a short note describing tthe ticket and select a mood from a set of labeled options
+  - Users can enter a short note describing the ticket and select a mood from a set of labeled options
-  - Each entry is saved to a connected Google Sheet with a auto-e=generated timestamp and ticket number
+  - Each entry is saved to a connected Google Sheet with a auto-generated timestamp and ticket number

 - **View Mood Summary**
   - See an overall mood distribution for: